-- 5.3 The hypothetical monopolist test uses the competitive price as the base price. - 5.4 When assessing whether an agreement is anti-competitive under the section 34 prohibition, the current price in the absence of the agreement may be used as a benchmark level in determining the relevant market, even though in practice, it may not be the competitive price.
-The agreement can be considered to have an appreciable adverse effect on competition if it would allow the undertakings to raise prices above the price level that would exist in that market in the absence of the agreement. - 5.5 In an analysis a market definition exercise relating to the section 47 prohibition, to assess whether an undertaking is dominant,5 it should be noted that the issue of whether the current price is may be above competitive levels is considered.
-This is because as the undertaking could have already used its dominant position to raise prices above competitive levels in order to maximise its profits.
+- 5.3 The hypothetical monopolist test uses the competitive price as the base price. - 5.4 When assessing whether an agreement is anti-competitive under the section 34 prohibition, the price in the absence of the agreement may be used as a benchmark level in determining the relevant market, even though in practice, it may not be the competitive price.
+The agreement can be considered to have an appreciable adverse effect on competition if it would allow the undertakings to raise prices above the price level that would exist in that market in the absence of the agreement. - 5.5 In a market definition exercise relating to the section 47 prohibition, to assess whether an undertaking is dominant, it should be noted that the current price may be above competitive levels as the undertaking could have already used its dominant position to raise prices above competitive levels in order to maximise its profits.
 In this situation, the hypothetical monopolist could be constrained from further raising prices by the possibility of substitution by buyers.
 If prices already exceed the competitive level, then the closest substitutes cannot be included in the relevant market as they did not prevent the hypothetical monopolist from exercising its market power.
-If a wide range of substitutes is included in the relevant market, it might lead to a misleading finding that the market power of the undertaking is lower than it actually is and hence the undertaking is found to be not dominant, when that might not have been the case. - 5.6 This problem is known as the "cellophane fallacy" after a US case involving cellophane products.
+If a wide range of substitutes is included in the relevant market, it might lead to a misleading finding that the market power of the undertaking is lower than it actually is and hence the undertaking is found to be not dominant, when that might not be the case.

+- 5.6 This problem is known as the "cellophane fallacy" after a US case involving cellophane products.
 For example, a seller of product A with high market power could have raised the price of product A above competitive levels, as buyers regard other products as inferior substitutes.
 The current price of product A could be set so high that buyers would replace it with other products if the price was raised any further.
 In this case, although the inferior substitutes were able to constrain the seller from further raising the price of product A, these substitutes should not be included in the definition of the relevant market.
-This is because they did not constrain the seller of product A from exercising its high market power and raising the price of product A above competitive levels in the first place.
+This is because they did not constrain the seller of product A from exercising its high market power and raising the price of product A above competitive levels in the first place. - 5.7 Evidence that prices are above competitive levels might include excess profits or past price movements.

-5 In assessing the effects of the conduct by a dominant entity, CCCS may use the price in the absence of the conduct, instead of the competitive price, as the benchmark price.

-5.7 Evidence that prices are above competitive levels might include excess profits or past price movements.
 The possibility that market conditions are distorted by the presence of market power (or other factors) will be accounted for when all the evidence on market definition is considered.
 For example, where current prices are likely to differ substantially from their competitive levels, caution must be exercised when dealing with the evidence on switching patterns as such evidence may not be a reliable guide to what would occur in normal competitive conditions.